Emma App

 • Handling shared bills & reimbursements

-You may pay for bills or other expenses on behalf of someone else and then you're reimbursed their portion at a later date.
+You may pay for bills or other expenses on behalf of someone else, and then you're reimbursed for their portion at a later date.
 In Emma, the reimbursement is likely to be categorised automatically as 'Income'.
-To offset the category the bill or expense is assigned to, recategorise the income transaction to same category.
-Example You have budgeted £50 in Emma for you portion of the electricity bill this month.
-YSome readers
+To offset the category the bill or expense is assigned to, recategorise the income transaction to the same category.
+Example You have budgeted Β£50 for Emma for your portion of the electricity bill thSome readers

 Not finding what you are looking for?